Thakuraditya7803/Fun_Programs/README.md

 WIDTH = 120
 ```

-This controls the width of the ASCII video.
+This controls the width of the ASCII video. (isse screen ka size change hoga ismai change krna )

 Smaller value: